 field

-MUST be a valid Schnorr signature of the serialized event, verifiable
+MUST be a valid secp256k1 Schnorr signature as specified in [[BIP340]],

-using the pubkey
+verifiable using the pubkey

 ["payload", "<sha256-hex>"]